 A literary tour

-Explore Oxford, the “city of dreaming spires” and Stratford-upon-Avon.
-Visit the Bodleian Library, which featured in the famous Harry Potter films.
-Wander through some of England’s most beautiful gardens, and have a restorative ale in the pub where C.S.
+There will be many opportunities to explore the surrounding area.
+The Cotswolds, Cheltenham Spa and Worcester are all within easy access.
+Explore Oxford, the “city of dreaming spires.”
+Visit the Bodleian Library, otherwise known as Hogwarts Library!
+Wander through some of England’s most beautiful gardens and have a restorative ale in the pub where C.S.
 Lewis and J.R.R.
 Tolkien first shared their enchanted worlds.
 Be inspired by the romantic setting of castles and yew mazes, mysterious circles of standing stones, and haunted manor halls.

 Stories set in the past can take your readers into another world.
 But what tools and techniques can you use to capture their imagination?

 Each genre of fiction has its own conventions and characteristics, which can sometimes seem like unbreakable rules.
 By combining different elements of different genres, however, the writer can create ground-breaking novels of great freshness and originality.
 Many writers have leapt into the bestseller lists with their cross-genre tales of history, mystery, romance and magic.
 These include authors such as Philippa Gregory, Diana Gabaldon, Carlos Ruiz Zafon, Joanne Harris and Kate Mosse.

 On this tour, you will spend each morning with Kate Forsyth and your group of fellow writers talking, laughing, reading, listening and learning about all aspects of creative writing, from first discovering your story to finding a publisher.
 Over seven days, Kate will share with you all the secrets she has learned about writing stories which fire the imagination, touch the heart, and keep readers turning the pages long into the night.